MAP Commands Specification (v1.2)¶

 No bound command may bypass Runtime.

-- Commands runtime should not become the long-term semantic home of query meaning, planner behavior, or execution representation
+HolonReferenceandHolonCollectionvalues - Commands runtime must not become the semantic home of query meaning, planner behavior, navigation algebra, or execution representation

 2.3 The Sandwich Model (Wire vs Domain)¶